haolingdong-msft/working-docs/amqp-issues/25709-nullpointor/issue-findings-summary.md

 User creates a Spring bean that returns a ServiceBusProcessorClient instance.
 Define a processMessage and processError handler.
 In the processMessage handler function, do "throw new NullPointerException()".
 Observe that processError function is called.
 Try to stop the application using Ctrl-c.
 Observe that it is not possible to fully stop it.
 Can only kill the java-process using kill or system console.

 ## Reproduce issue

 I did below three experiments.

-### SpringBoot Application + define ServiceBusProcessorClient as bean

-I defined `processMessageHandler` which throw NullPointorException.
-Also defin a `ServiceBusProcessorClient` bean.
+I defined below `processMessageHandler` which throw NullPointorException for all experiments.
-The result is sometimes ctrl-c can't terminate successfully, sometimes ctrl-c can terminate successfully.

 ```java
 @Component